TheIoTLearningInitiative/InternetOfThingsSensors/documentation/Mraa.md

 > Low Level Skeleton Library for IO Communication on GNU/Linux platforms

 > C/C++ library with bindings to JavaScript and Python to interface with the I/O on the Intel® Galileo board, Intel® Edison board, and other platforms with a structured and sane API where port names/numbering matches the board that you are on.
-With board detection done at runtime, you can create portable code that works across multiple platforms.
+Use of MRAA does not tie you to specific hardware, with board detection done at runtime, you can create portable code that works across multiple platforms.

-> Use of MRAA does not tie you to specific hardware with board detection done at runtime you can create portable code that will work across the supported platforms.
+> with board detection done at runtime you can create portable code that will work across the supported platforms.

 - [MRAA Github](https://github.com/intel-iot-devkit/mraa)